vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js.md

 ### 6. Edit the `manifest.yaml` File

-* Navigate to the project root directory directory.
+* Navigate to the project root directory.
 * Open the `manifest.yml file`.
 * Replace `PCC-TLS` with the name of your Tanzu GemFire service instance.
 If you're not sure of the instance name, run the `cf services` command.

 ### 7. Push your application to TAS

-* In a terminal, navigate to the project root directory directory.
+* In a terminal, navigate to the project root directory.
 * Push the application to your TAS environment using `cf push`

 The `cf push` operation will bind the *Book Service* app to the Tanzu GemFire service instance named in your `manifest.yaml` file  and then start the app.